We have set your country/region to Spain

 Select Your Country/Language

 Waveplates, also known as Retarders, are used to transmit light while modifying its polarization state without attenuating, deviating, or displacing the beam.
-Common Waveplate applications include rotating linear polarization, or transforming linear polarization into circular polarization.
+Waveplates are commonly used to rotate linear polarization or transforming linear polarization into circular polarization, and can be used in optical isolators.
 Retarders are designed to operate with light that have existing polarization states.
 Using a Waveplate with unpolarized light will not have any impact on its polarization state and the light will remain unpolarized.
 Waveplates consist of birefringent, crystalline or polymer materials that create a phase shift between the polarization components.